Characterizing local Majorana properties using Andreev states: Limitations of the Method

 \section{Limitations of the Method}

 Microscopic details, including the spin degree of freedom or the superconductors mediating the coupling between the dots, are important to understand the behavior of quantum dot-based KCs beyond the idealized Kitaev limit.
-In particular, the model described in App.~B in the main text allows to describe the effect of finite magnetic fields~\cite{Tanaka2024} and the renormalization effects due to the coupling to the superconductors.
+In particular, the model described in Eq.~\eqref{model_Hamiltonian} allows to describe the effect of finite magnetic fields~\cite{Tanaka2024} and the renormalization effects due to the coupling to the superconductors.

 In this context, it is also important to consider the global Majorana characteristics of the KC.
-In the main text we mentioned that as the number of QDs increases, a growing disparity emerges between the local Majorana polarization (MP) of the low-energy modes in KCs measured at the end, and the non-local MP, computed by integrating the MP until the middle point of the system, cf. App.~B. Figure~\ref{fig5}(a) shows the non-local MP $|{\cal P}|=0$ for a 5-sites KC, see Fig.~3(a) of the main text, that shows the corresponding local MP for comparison.
+In the main text we mentioned that as the number of QDs increases, a growing disparity emerges between the local Majorana polarization of the low-energy modes in KCs measured at the end, and the non-local MP in Eq.~\eqref{Global_MP}.
+Figure~\ref{fig5}(a) shows the non-local MP $|{\cal P}|=0$ for a 5-sites KC, see Fig.~3(a) of the main text, that shows the corresponding local MP for comparison.
 Fig.~\ref{fig5}(b) shows the $\log\,\xi_2$ coefficient, that goes to 0 whenever $u_B=v_B$ for the state in the KC.
-In other words, while certain sites may exhibit a vanishing local charge, and therefore a potentially high local MP, this does not necessarily imply well-isolated Majorana zero modes (MZMs).
+In other words, while certain sites may exhibit a vanishing local charge, and therefore a potentially high local MP, this does not necessarily imply well-isolated Majorana zero modes.
 Therefore, there is not a 1 to 1 correspondence between local and non-local MP as these quantities deviate when the system becomes longer and more complex.
 Nevertheless, the local MP is a good measurement for the local Majorana character of the low-energy states appearing in KCs.

 We now focus on the role of the Zeeman field and its impact on the low‑energy subgap states.
 Figure~\ref{fig6} compares the Bogoliubov-de Gennes (BdG) coherence factors extracted from transport measurements (left panels) with those obtained via direct diagonalization (right panels) of the Hamiltonian for varying strengths of the Zeeman field.
 In the regime where the system remains within the Kitaev limit $V_z \gtrsim \Delta > t$, shown in Figs.~\ref{fig6}(a,b), there is an excellent agreement between the coherence factors extracted from transport and those obtained by direct diagonalization, validating the accuracy of the transport-based approach.
 As the system approaches the regime $\Delta > V_z \sim t$, Figs.~\ref{fig6}(c,d), where spin polarization is reduced, this agreement remains good, particularly in regions where $|u_B| \sim |v_B|$.
 This highlights the robustness of our method, to extract local information of the wavefunction.